BalzaniEdoardo/naturalization_quiz/README.md

 ## Features

-- 100 official USCIS civics questions
+- 100 official USCIS civics questions (as of Oct 2025)
 - Randomized question order for varied practice
 - Fuzzy matching to check your answers
 - Visual feedback showing valid answers and your closest match
 - Track your score throughout the quiz
 - Exit anytime and see your current progress

+> [!NOTE]
+> Questions 20, 23, 43, and 44 contain **New York-specific** answers (NY Senators, Representative, Governor, and capital).
+If you live in a different state, you'll need to customize these answers in the `naturalization_quiz/quiz.py` file.

 ## Installation